martysirkin/ms-food-truck/README.md

 ## Overview

+This section will contain the following:

+- Process.
+This section will describe how I typically approach consulting projects.
+Since this is what you are hiring me for, I feel as though it is important for you to understand my mindset.

+- Project.
+I will describe the (very small!) project that I have time to work on (you do need someone who can code as well as architect/design/work with customers after all!).

+- Other factors that I am thinking of (while working on this small project) about some things that I might work on if this were a real-world project.

+- Other thoughts I have about this job

 ### Process

 Having worked for a long time in consulting, I love projects such as this.
 Having a (mostly) clean slate is awesome when we're trying to figure out how to provide a really wonderful solution for our customers.